rainlanguage/specs/rainlang.md

 Each line is explicitly ended by `,`.
 It is an error to omit the trailing `,` for each line.

+> 🤔 Unlearning 🤔
+>
+> Commas DO NOT delimit list items or inputs to words or anything else in
+> Rainlang.
+If you are coming from a more functional language like a lisp or
+> nix (or even bash) this may be natural.
+If you're working with Javascript
+> or similar a lot you may need to unlearn the habit of sprinkling commas through
+> your code.
+>
+> Every character of syntax in Rainlang has ONE unambiguous meaning, which
+> simplifies learning and implementing Rainlang.
+>
+> Commas as separators do NOT help computers understand code, they may even be
+> nothing more than a mistake waiting to happen, as is often the case with
+> trailing commas in otherwise valid JSON documents.

 The end of a stack is denoted by a `;` _instead of_ a `,`.

 A single expression MAY consist of many stacks and each stack usually consists of